oscarb/kramdown-options-test/index.md

 # Kramdown Options Test

-I've been having problems making GitHub Pages, Jekyll and Kramdown to work.
+I've been having problems making GitHub Pages, Jekyll and Kramdown to work in another repo.
 This is a GitHub Pages project to demonstrate the issues.

 # Status:

-* toc_levels - works!
+* toc_levels - works in this repo!
-* hard_wrap - works!
+* hard_wrap - works in this repo!
 * transliterated_header_ids - **does not work!**

 # Table of Contents